av638/CS-430-Image-Viewer/README.md

 // = is zoom in

-// up arrow is move image up
+// up arrow is move up on image

-// down arrow is move image down
+// down arrow is move down on image

-// left arrow is move image left
+// left arrow is move left on image

-// right arrow is move image right
+// right arrow is move right on image